beginning of content

 What is a Mini-Mental State Examination (MMSE)?

-A Mini-Mental State Examination (MMSE) is a set of 11 questions that doctors and other healthcare professionals commonly use to check for cognitive impairment (problems with thinking, communication, understanding and memory).
+A Mini-Mental State Examination (MMSE) is a set of 11 questions.
+It's used by doctors and other health professionals to check for cognitive impairment.

 What is a MMSE used for?

-The test used in Australia is known as the SMMSE (Standardised Mini-Mental State Examination).
+The test for cognitive impairment used in Australia is called the SMMSE.
+This stands for Standardised Mini-Mental State Examination.

-The MMSE can be used to assess 6 areas of mental abilities, including:
+The MMSE checks 6 areas of mental ability.
+These include:

-The MMSE test consists of a series of tasks such as:
+The MMSE is a test.
+You will be asked to do a set of tasks such as:

 The test takes about 5 to 10 minutes.
-The questions are usually the same (or very similar) regardless of who conducts the test.
+The test is usually the same or similar for everyone.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.